Device Lifecycle FAQs

 We have a Service Level Agreement for all work done with the Device Lifecycle team; this sets out what we will provide and what you need to provide.

-For new future appointments, the department will need to order and pay for a new device in line with current guidelines.
-The DTS Service Desk and the User Support team will be able to offer any setup assistance if required.
+For future new appointments, equipment can be purchased by your department in line with current guidelines.
+The DTS User Support team will be able to offer any setup assistance if required.

 Can I keep using my personal device?